saintpeas/algo_dev_analysis/README.md

 ## Overview

 The doubly linked list is implemented with a Task struct containing a description, prev, and next pointers.

-'addTask:' Inserts a new task after the current task, updating pointers bidirectionally.
+- addTask: Inserts a new task after the current task, updating pointers bidirectionally.
-'removeTask:' Removes a task by description, adjusting prev and next pointers and updating the current task if needed.
+- removeTask: Removes a task by description, adjusting prev and next pointers and updating the current task if needed.
-'goBack/goForward:' Navigates to the previous or next task, updating the current pointer.
+- goBack/goForward: Navigates to the previous or next task, updating the current pointer.
-'displayTasks:' Traverses from the head to print all tasks.
+- displayTasks: Traverses from the head to print all tasks.
-'Destructor:' Frees all nodes to prevent memory leaks.
+- Destructor: Frees all nodes to prevent memory leaks.

 The main function adds sample tasks, displays the list, navigates backward, removes a task, and shows the updated list.
 The doubly linked list is suitable here because it allows efficient navigation in both directions, useful for reviewing or reordering tasks.